 Program Accreditation and Information

-The computer science degree program at Kansas State University is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science (B.S.) in computer science at Kansas State University is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

 ABET is a not-for-profit, non-governmental accrediting agency for programs in applied science, computing, engineering, and engineering technology, and we are recognized as an accreditor by the Council for Higher Education Accreditation.